ABOUT

 About the European Union Delegation to Singapore

-The European Union Delegation to Singapore opened on 30 June 2004 and thus celebrates its 20th anniversary this year.
+The European Union Delegation to Singapore opened on 30th June 2004 and thus marks its 20th anniversary.
 Since then, the EU’s diplomatic representation has worked to promote closer ties between the EU and Singapore.
 The wide-ranging relationship has further strengthened and expanded in its scope over the years.
 In close coordination with the diplomatic missions of the EU Member States, the Delegation ensures consistency and effectiveness of the EU’s external action in Singapore.

-With 27 countries, nearly 450 million people and the largest GDP in the world, the EU is of increasing importance to Singapore, especially since the entry into force of the EU-Singapore Free Trade Agreement (EUSFTA) on 21 st November 2019, and the elevation of its relationship with ASEAN to a Strategic Partnership in December 2020.
+With 27 countries, nearly 450 million people and the largest GDP in the world, the EU is forging an ever-closer relationship with Singapore, especially since the entry into force of the EU-Singapore Free Trade Agreement (EUSFTA) in November 2019, and the elevation of its relationship with ASEAN to a Strategic Partnership in December 2020.

 On 1st February 2023, the EU-Singapore Digital Partnership was signed in Brussels.
-This Partnership expands the robust EU-Singapore relationship into the digital realm, which has a transformative potential for the future of our economies.
+This partnership expands the robust EU-Singapore relationship into the digital realm, which has a transformative potential for the future of our economies.
 The Digital Partnership builds on long-standing cooperation between the EU and Singapore on trade, research and technology.
 It will also serve as a strategic pathfinder for closer region-to-region digital connectivity.
-On the same occasion, Digital Trade Principles, a key deliverable of the Digital Partnership, were signed as well.
-The Principles seek to facilitate the free flow of goods and services in the digital economy, while upholding privacy.
+On the same occasion, Digital Trade Principles, a key deliverable of the Digital Partnership, were also signed.
+The principles seek to facilitate the free flow of goods and services in the digital economy, while upholding privacy.

-Follow the EU Ambassador to Singapore Iwona Piórko on Twitter: @IwonaPiorkoEU
+Follow the EU Ambassador to Singapore, Iwona Piórko, on X: @IwonaPiorkoEU

 Web: www.europe.sg